Partial resolution of complex cones over Fano ${\cal{B}}$: Fano

 Setting the columns 5,6 in $r$ to 0 gives $a_1 = a_3 = 0$.
 Removing these columns gives the reduced charge matrix as:

 Thus, $Q$ will have only one row generated by $(1,1,1,1,-4)$.
-Hence, the charge matrix of daughter theory is same as charge matrix of the Fano ${\BP}^3$(\ref{QP3}) upto an overall scaling $a_2$.
-Thus, we see that Fano $\BP^3$ theory is embedded in the Fano $\Bc$ theory.
-As the algebraic higgsing was unable to predict this embedding, we cannot precisely say which nodes in the $3$-node quiver coalesced.
-However comparing the parent quiver (figure~\ref{fig:B3}) and the daughter quiver (figure~\ref{fig:P3}), we can indirectly say that the daughter theory is obtained by collapsing either the nodes-1,3 or the nodes-2,3 in figure~\ref{fig:B3}.
-So the CS levels of the $2$-node daughter quiver corresponding to the Fano $\BP^3$ theory will be ($6n, -6n$).
-We shall come to this point again when we discuss the partial resolution of Fano $\Bb$ theory.
+Hence, the charge matrix of daughter theory is same as charge matrix of the Fano ${\BP}^3$ (\ref{QP3}).
+Thus, we see that Fano $\BP^3$ is embedded in the Fano $\Bc$ theory.
+Similar to the partial resolution of $\Bd$ theory, we only get toric data of Fano $\BP^3$ but not the $\BZ_6$ orbifold of $\BP^3$, which is expected from the coalescing of the nodes in figure \ref{fig:B3}.